abemscac/pies-doc/docs/react/use-state-in-depth.md

 ---
 sidebar_position: 7
-description: Introduce the advanced usage and mechanism of useState() in React.
+description: Introduce the advanced mechanism of useState() in React.
-keywords: [piesdoc, react, react useState]
+keywords: [piesdoc, react, react useState()]
 ---

 # `useState() In Depth`